 query terms Q-minimal last elem.

 Window acdbcde

-Prefix a Yes a
+Prefix а Yes a

 passages a c Yes c

 a c d Yes d

 a c d b Yes b

 a c d b c No

 a c d b c d No

 a c d b c d e Yes e

-Table 1.
-Pro efix passages s in a window -------------- --------------- -------- -------- that P1 is a prefix of P2.
-Since P2 has two $q_j$ s, the last element of P2 is redundant.
+Suppose the number is larger than k_D .
+Then, prefix passages P1 and P2 have the same query term q_j at the end of the passages because D has only k_D different query terms.
+Without loss of generality, we can assume that P1 is a prefix of P2.
+Since P2 has two q_j s, the last element of P2 is redundant.
 That is, P2 is not Q-minimal.
-Therefore, the number of Q-minimal prefix passages is at most $k_D$ . $\Box$
+Therefore, the number of Q-minimal prefix passages is at most k_D . \Box